 Earl Grey sounds like a tweedy British invention, but it was actually Chinese tea masters who first blended black tea with bergamot.
 The match became a classic: sweet, floral bergamot mixed with malty, full-bodied black tea leaves.
 There are endless ways to sip Earl Grey.
 The English favour a thin slice of lemon.
 Parisians prefer a sprig of lavender.
 In South Africa, they’re partial to Rooibos Earl Grey (which is,...

 $37.00 ( $37.00 per kg )

 This is our signature English Breakfast blend.
+We take a malty premium Black Assam mix for a full-bodied cuppa.
 A good English Breakfast shouldn’t be too tannic.
 This one’s got some soft, floral undertones, but it’s still a hearty breakfast tea, best enjoyed with marmalade toast and the morning paper.
-Like other black tea blends, English Breakfast is full of antioxidants, vitamin B (for red blood circulation), plus phosphorous and magnesium (good for strong bones).
-Much better than a cup of coffee. ...
+Like other black tea blends, English Breakfast is full of antioxidants, vitamin B (for red blood circulation), plus phosphorous and...

 Here’s how to make a proper French Earl Grey.
 Start with premium, organic black tea.
 Infuse with fragrant bergamot oil.
 Then layer in rose petals, peppery calendula (also known as marigold) and cornflowers.
 Suddenly you’ve got something really interesting: a complex brew with floral hops and some earthy, clove-like spice.
 The French prefer a flowery Earl Grey, and you can add all sorts of things to this basic mix: lavender...